JakeLi2001/big-data-stock-price-prediction/README.md

 Model Results/Evaluation:

-- R^2: 0.93
-- Root Mean Square Error (RMSE): 1183
-- Mean Absolute Error (MAE): 340

-R^2 is the proportion of variance for a dependent variable that's explained by an independent variables (features).
+- R^2: 0.93 (R^2 is the proportion of variance for a dependent variable that's explained by the independent variables / features)

-Root Mean Square Error (RMSE) is the standard deviation of the residuals (prediction errors).
+- Root Mean Square Error (RMSE): 1183 (Root Mean Square Error (RMSE) is the standard deviation of the residuals / prediction errors)

-Mean Absolute Error (MAE) is the mean of absolute errors.
+- Mean Absolute Error (MAE): 340 (Mean Absolute Error (MAE) is the mean of absolute errors)

 The top 10 features by feature importances descending are:
 1. open: Open price of the index on a particular day